Duke Globally Taught Courses

 - Duke courses must be led by a Duke faculty member who is responsible for evaluation and giving a grade;

-- Duke courses must be delivered in a hybrid model (e.g., discussion section).
+- Duke courses must be delivered in a hybrid model (Duke students must have at least one in-person discussion section).

-Preference will be given to course proposals that include the following:
+Preference will be given to course proposals that aim to:

-- Course activities demonstrably selected in alignment with course learning objectives;
+- Include activities demonstrably selected in alignment with course learning objectives;

-- Plans to actively engage all students during all course activities using inclusive teaching practices
+- Actively engage all students during all course activities using inclusive teaching practices

-- Innovative teaching practices, such as: virtual field trips, labs, or performances, collaborative group work across institutions, class chat or discussion boards, community-building activities, student projects, and student-led group discussions.
+- Include innovative teaching practices, such as: virtual field trips, labs, or performances, collaborative group work across institutions, class chat or discussion boards, community-building activities, student projects, and student-led group discussions.